Cloning Considerations¶

 A pipe clone in either state can be resumed by executing an ALTER PIPE … RESUME statement.

-Cloning and Streams¶
+Cloning and streams¶

 Currently, when a database or schema that contains source tables and streams is cloned, any unconsumed records in the streams (in the clone) are inaccessible.
 This behavior is consistent with Time Travel for tables.
 If a table is cloned, historical data for the table clone begins at the time/point when the clone was created.

-Cloning and Tasks¶
+Cloning and tasks¶

 When a database or schema that contains tasks is cloned, the tasks in the clone are suspended by default.
 The tasks can be resumed individually (using ALTER TASK … RESUME).

-Cloning and Governance Objects¶
+Cloning and alerts¶

 Masking & row access policies: